base/frameworks/analyzer/main.zeek

 Registers a set of well-known ports for an analyzer.
 If a future connection on one of these ports is seen, the analyzer will be automatically assigned to parsing it.
 The function adds to all ports already registered, it doesn’t replace them.

-• ports – The set of well-known ports to associate with the analyzer.
+server_ports – The set of well-known server ports to associate with the analyzer.
+These ports will automatically be added to

 True if the ports were successfully registered.